zurgeg/linux_rocksmith/guides/setup/fed-non-pipewire.md

 Go into your Steam Library and select "Add a game" -> "Add a Non-Steam Game" on the bottom left.
 Make sure you can see all files.
 Select the script we generated just now and add it.
 This will create a shortcut to the script, which I will refer to as "shortcut" from here on.
-Right click on the shortcut and select "Properties".
-Add these launch Options: `PIPEWIRE_LATENCY="256/48000" %command%`

-`PIPEWIRE_LATENCY`: Rocksmith needs a sample rate of 48000.
-256 refers to the buffer size.
-This number worked great for me and others, but you can experiment with different values, of course.

 You can now start the game from Steam.
 Use the shortcut, it will launch the actual game.